bloznelis/kbt/README.md

 ## Limitations
 * Works on Linux, but not on Wayland
-* Works on MacOS, needs accessibility permissions to be granted
+* Works on MacOS (needs accessibility permissions to be granted)
 * Does not work on Windows

 ## Installation